-If you want to go to Canada to work temporarily, then you need a Temporary Workers Visa.
+If you want to go to Canada to work temporarily, then you need a Temporary Workers Visa for Canada.
 With the Business Persons Visa, you are also not allowed to benefit from Canadian health coverage or apply to get Canadian documents.

-What are the requirements of the Business Visa Canada?
+What are the Eligibility Criteria for the Business Visa Canada?

-In order to qualify for a Business Persons and Business Delegations Visa, there are certain Canada visa requirements that the potential applicant must fulfill.
-The requirements for the Business Visa are more extensive than the ones for visiting, since the government and Embassy want to make sure that you will not try to work in Canada illegally.
-The conditions that you must fulfill are as follows:
+In order to qualify for a Business Persons and Business Delegations Visa, there are certain conditions requirements that the potential applicant must fulfill.
+The eligibility criteria for the Canadian Business Visa are more extensive than the ones for visiting since the government and Embassy want to make sure that you will not try to work in Canada illegally.
+In addition to the eligibility conditions that apply for all of the Temporary Resident Visas, the conditions that you must also fulfill are as follows:

-If you do not fulfill these requirements, then it may be more difficult to convince the Canadian Embassy or Consulate to grant you the visa, or they might reject your application.
+If you do not fulfill these conditions, then it may be more difficult to convince the Canadian Embassy or Consulate to grant you the Business visa, or they might reject your application.

 How to Apply for the Canada Business Visa?

 If you meet the eligibility criteria explained above, then you can start your application process to get a Canada Business Visa.
-There are several steps you must go through, which are explained below.
+There are several steps you must go through, as follows: